Find Duplicate Rows in PostgreSQL

 We have chosen duplicate row by counting the number of rows for each studentid and chosen the rows having count > 1.

-Method 2: Find Duplicate Rows in Postgresql with partition by
+Method 2: Find Duplicate Rows in PostgreSQL with partition by

 We have chosen duplicate row by partition by and order by as shown below